 Laboratory experience accompanying BIO 326.

-Corequisites: Registration in BIO 326 is required.
+Corequisites: Concurrent registration in BIO 326 is required.
 Offered: Occasionally.

 BIO 328 • Invertebrate Biology 3 Credits